 East Sikkim is one of the four administrative districts of the Indian state of Sikkim.
 Geographically, East Sikkim occupies the south-east corner of the state.
 The capital of East Sikkim is Gangtok, which is also the state capital.
 It is the hub of all administrative activity in the state.

-The district occupies an area of 964 sq km with a population of 244, 790 (2001) individuals The civilian region is administered by a district collector, appointed by the Union Government and the military area by a Major General.
+The district occupies an area of 964 sq km with a population of 244, 790 (2001) individuals the civilian region is administered by a district collector, appointed by the Union Government and the military area by a Major General.

 Visitors to this region are restricted and just a few areas are open to tourists in the areas east of Gangtok.
-Popular tourist locales are the Tsongmo Lake, Baba Mandir and the Nathula Pass.
+Popular tourist attractions in East Sikkim are the Tsongmo Lake, Baba Mandir and the Nathula Pass.
 The Nathula Pass formed the offshoot of the ancient Silk Road which connected Lhasa to India.
 The pass and the famous Baba Mandir are open to Indian nationals only.
 To enter this region a special pass - The Inner Line Permit has to be obtained one day prior to departure.
 This pass is made through local tourist offices.
 Other tourist areas include Gangtok and the famous Phodong Monastery north of Gangtok and the internationally famous Rumtek Monastery.

 People in East Sikkim are mostly of Nepali ethnicity, arriving in search of jobs after the British appropriated the state in the 19th century.
 Other ethnicities include the Bhutias, the Tibetans and the Lepchas.
 Nepali is the predominant language in the region.

 It is also known as the Directorate of Handicrafts and Handlooms.
-It was open for the purpose of preserve, protect and promoting sikkimese's traditional arts, and handicrafts like hand-woven carpets, choktses (hand curved tables), blankets, shawls ,furniture, handlooms carpets and other products.
+It was open for the purpose of preserve, protect and promoting Sikkimese's traditional arts, and handicrafts like hand-woven carpets, choktses (hand curved tables), blankets, shawls, furniture, handlooms carpets and other products.
 Now it has become one for the major tourist attraction for travelers.

 Built by the venerable Trulshi Rimpoche, head of the Nyingma order of Tibetan Buddhism in 1945, The Do Durl Chorten is one of the most important and biggest stupas found in sikkim.
 Inside this Stupa, there are complete Mandala sets of Dorjee Phurba (Bajra Kilaya) around this Chorten, which is one of the most important Stupas in Sikkim, are 108 Mani-lhakor (prayer wheels).
 These prayer wheels are turned by the devout Buddhist while chanting "hail to the jewel in the lotus ", to invoke Buddhisattva.